Data Processing Agreement

 8. Deletion & return

-On termination or request, Aven deletes (or returns, then deletes) all personal data processed for the Controller, including from connected-tool ingestion, save where retention is legally required.
+Disconnecting a tool immediately erases Aven’s local OAuth credentials and re-ingestable connector cache.
+On termination or request, Aven deletes (or returns, then deletes) personal data processed for the Controller, save where retention is legally required.
+Audit records and evidence incorporated into controlled or released work follow the applicable engagement and legal retention obligations.

 9. Audit & international transfers